Bowl Me Over

 Pretzel Ghosts on a platter.

-• This Mummy Meatloaf is the perfect Halloween dinner to make before you send the kids off to trick or treat.
+• This Mummy Meatloaf or the Halloween Stuffed Peppers are the perfect Halloween dinner before you send the kids off to trick or treat!

 • You can never go wrong with these Halloween Potatoes as a side dish for your family during the spooky season.
 Not only are they cute, but who can resist delicious potatoes?